MimiOnuoha/Internet-Made-Real/README.md

   - Julian Oliver - [Stealth Infrastructure](http://rhizome.org/editorial/2014/may/20/stealth-infrastructure/)
   - To prepare yourself for next week: [how DNS works](https://howdns.works/)
   - And if you have time: check out Google's [wifi balloon project](https://x.company/loon/) (There's not Google branding on this, but rest assured that it's essentially a Google initiative)

 - In class this week, we talked about the physical internet, and the objects and infrastructure that make it up.
 For your assignment, you must find a way to show the Bennington community what some aspect of the physical internet at Bennington looks like.
 You can create a diagram, write a document, make a map, stage a brief intervention, or whatever else you want.
-Whatever you do, make sure that you document it and send me a link that also includes why you decided to do this.
+Whatever you do, make sure that you document it and send me a link (using the homework form!) that also includes why you decided to do this.

+  ​

 And this is *not* homework, but if you are bored and looking for something to watch this week, may I suggest Anil Dash's 2016 Eyeo talk, titled  [I Am Transformed](https://vimeo.com/175846582).